 Why Hugo?

-The real game-changer: AI in the editor
+The real game-changer: AI wherever I write

 The workflow now